Postdoctoral Researcher, Computational Research Division

 Currently I am working on developing algorithms for large scale expensive black-box optimization problems and application to High Energy Physics.
 I am also collaborating with FASTMath SciDAC Institute to develop and deploy scalable mathematical algorithms and software tools for reliable simulation of complex physical phenomena.

 - W. Wang and X. Chen.
 Distributed variational inference-based heteroscedastic Gaussian process metamodeling.
-Proceedings of the 2019 Winter Simulation Conference, in press.
+Proceedings of the 2019 Winter Simulation Conference, pp. 380-391.
+IEEE Press, 2019.

 - X. Chen, W. Wang, G. Xie, R. Hontecillas, M. Verma, A. Leber, P. Lu, J. Bassaganya-Riera and V. Abedi.
 Multi-resolution sensitivity analysis of model of immune response to Helicobacter pylori infection via spatio-temporal metamodeling.
 Frontiers in Applied Mathematics and Statistics, 5,4, 2019.